Dayhike foods? You're kidding, right?

 I created it based on the questions dayhikers were asking about what to eat on the trail.

-Some dayhikers like to stop often to snack on handfuls of trail mix or gorp, or to gulp down an energy/granola bar.
+Some dayhikers like to stop often to snack on handfuls of trail mix or gorp, or to gulp down an energy bar (see below for recommendations).

 That gnawing sensation after a few hours forces me to break out a handful of trail mix or an energy bar, along with plenty of water to wash it all down.